 - Skadi (SRTM HGT): 16-bit elevation data in meters, in unprojected WGS84 coordinates.

-Use of tiles from the Mapzen Terrain Tiles service for either analysis or display requires attribution.
-Please see the Attribution page for more information.
+Use of these terrain tiles for either analysis or display requires attribution.
+For details, see https://aws.amazon.com/public-datasets/terrain/.

 - 3DEP (formerly NED) in the United States, 10 meters outside of Alaska, 3 meter in select land and territorial water areas

 - SRTM globally except high latitudes, 30 meters in land areas